 And then there’s the technology: how will the newly independent hotel operate without the brand’s existing technology stack?
 A hotel requires a suite of sophisticated tools to manage reservations, deploy housekeepers, track maintenance, distribute inventory and accomplish a variety of other tasks.
 Thankfully, for hotels that want to go solo, it’s easier than ever to find software that supports independent operations.

-“Owners and operators are also being less hesitant about de-flagging.
+“Owners and operators are also being less hesitant about hotel de-flagging.
 With independents, boutique properties and niche concepts occupying an increasingly significant slice of the industry pie, there is a school of thought that suggests the value of the traditional brand alignment is, if not less valuable, perhaps less essential to the success of a given property.”

 The Property Management System (PMS) is one of the most important guest-related technologies provided by branded hotels under franchise agreements.
 When deflagging, a soon-to-be independent hotel must choose its own system to manage its property.